 - Skewers.
 Roasting marshmallows is half the fun!
 Use the skewers to place a marshmallow at the end of it to roast it.
 The heat from the marshmallow will melt the chocolate resulting in an ooey-gooey sticky spectacular mess!

 - Heat.
-I wouldn’t blame you if you skipped the s’mores altogether and used it as a snack tray!
+I wouldn’t blame you if you skipped the s’mores altogether and used it as a snack tray with fondue chocolate!
 However, traditionally s’mores are made with roasted marshmallows.
 This can be done over a bonfire, on the grill, or in the oven.

 What to Add to Your S’mores Platter

 I always like to start with staple ingredients, making sure I have marshmallows, graham crackers, and loads of my favorite mini Hershey’s chocolate bar, to start.

 Then, I’ll add Reese’s peanut butter cups because the gooey sweet peanut butter is a must.
 Then I also add buttery ritz crackers for a crispy, saltier alternative to the graham crackers.